rhiot/gitbook/quickstarts/spark.md

 This quickstart is dedicated to be executed against the [Cloud Platform PaaS](https://rhiot.gitbooks.io/rhiotdocumentation/content/cloudplatform/starting.html#paas).
-Cloud platform PaaS comes with the preconfigured Apache Spark cluster, so make sure that PaaS has been proeprly started before before proceeding with a deployment of this example.
+Cloud platform PaaS comes with a pre-configured Apache Spark cluster, so make sure that PaaS has been properly started before before proceeding with a deployment of this example.
+The PaaS platform can be started by executing the following
+script:

+    bash <(curl -L -s https://goo.gl/RQd9tJ)

 ## Installing quickstart